-For those trying out basketball betting as their initial foray into New Jersey sports betting, learn more about the sports betting apps available in New Jersey here.
+For those trying out basketball betting as their initial foray into New Jersey sports betting, learn more about the best NJ sportsbook apps.

 Signing up for an online account in New Jersey is straightforward.
 Typically, you will need to provide a minimal amount of individual information, which includes: